Modern (1940’s-present)

 CRISPR has the potential to treat a wide range of diseases, from rare genetic conditions to more common ailments like cancer and cardiovascular diseases.
 Utilizing the defense mechanism of observed bacterial immune systems, CRISPR can create new pathways of engineered microorganisms for disease therapy.
 It allows for permanent modification of a genomic target sequence that could potentially repair DNA damage (Rodriguez-Rodriguez 2019).
 The creation of such can be manipulated to induce certain responses in programmed mutation.
 CRISPR can have applications in metabolic engineering, disease therapy, agriculture, and biomedical sciences.
 With the recent Covid-19 outbreak, CRISPR can be applied to Covid testing and treatment.
 Much of CRISPR’s popularity comes from its high effectiveness and success rates.
 It is a form of genome editing that does not cause lethality to any organism.

-Gene editing technology like CRISPR is on its way for clinical trials.
-These trials will consist of ex vivo experimental testing, a way of testing a patient cells outside of the patient’s body.
+Gene editing technologies, like CRISPR, are headed for clinical trials.
+These trials will consist of ex vivo experimental testing, a way of testing a patient’s cells outside of the patient’s body.
 This is opposite of in vivo testing, which takes place within the patient.
 This will allow a safer form of testing that will not result in any unintended consequences like off-target editing.
-It ensures that the gRNA will guide the enzyme to splice the correct location on the DNA strand before re-introduction into the patient (Hirakawa 2020).
+It ensures that the gRNA will guide the enzyme to splice the correct location on the DNA strand before reintroduction into the patient’s body (Hirakawa 2020).
 Further translation from lab bench experiments into a more clinical setting is needed to fully realize CRISPR as a substantial form of disease therapy.

 Ethical Considerations and Challenges